-The Mississippi Sound barrier islands are relatively young, having formed some three to four thousand years ago as a result of shoal-bar agradation.
+The Mississippi Sound barrier islands are relatively young, having formed some three to four thousand years ago as a result of shoal-bar degradation.
 The islands are well vegetated by a southern maritime climax forest of pine and palmetto.
 The islands generally are regressive with high beach ridges and prominent sand dunes.
-These islands are generally stable, with no trend toward erosion or thinning, although they do migrate westwardly in response to predominantly westward-moving longshore currents.
+These islands are generally stable, with no trend toward erosion or thinning, although they do migrate westwardly in response to predominantly westward-moving long-shore currents.
 An exception to this general rule in Dauphin Island, Alabama, which is essentially a low-profile transgressive barrier island, except for a small Pleistocene core at its eastern end.
-The western end is a Holocene spit that is characterized by small dunes and washover fans with marsh deposits and tree stumps exposed in the surf zone.
+The western end is a Holocene spit that is characterized by small dunes and wash-over fans with marsh deposits and tree stumps exposed in the surf zone.

-The Mississippi Sound Islands are separated from each other by tidal inlets with deep, wide channels.
+Tidal inlets with deep, wide channels separate the Mississippi Sound Islands from each other.
 These channels have associated ebb and flood tidal deltas.
 Shoals are adjacent to all the barriers.
 The barriers are separated from the mainland by the Mississippi Sound.